Sahil-Naik/Ai-ML/Readme.txt

-Contains some of the basic AI one can create.
+Contains some of the basic AI models one can create.